Draeken/role-splitter/docs/product/architecture.md

 How to edit default splitting?
 To avoid inadvertency edit current split configuration, it could be locked.
 Unlock split config via an edit button.
 This shouldn't be a reccurent action.
 When unlocked, user can split or join a chunk with a double click [desktop] / long press [mobile].
 User can move chunk border (one border for two chunks).
 Then user can save it, discard it, or save it as default for the next weeks
+If user move the limit of a chunk to hour 00:00 / 23:59, how does it go through the previous / next day ? by moving the chunk instead of the limit (for chunk is between two days).

 How to assign role to chunks?
 Two ways:
 1. tap on chunk, it opens a popup where you can choose the appropriate role.
 Tap on the role to assign it to the chunk